Mathématique: Intergalactic Gate Bridge

 “It’s more of a mixed bag in the Milky Way,” Carter says.
 “I guess I’ll take my chances.
 Come on.”

-She leads him down the sidewalk, and stops in front of—
+She leads him down the sidewalk and stops in front of—

 “No,” McKay says.

 “What?”
 Carter asks innocently, unlocking what appears to be a restored vintage motorcycle.
 She tosses McKay her helmet.
-He catches it, with difficulty, not suavely.
-“You can wear the helmet.”

 “Yeah—but not for—for—leisure,” McKay sputters.

-“Okay,” McKay says, extremely glad she can’t see his face, which feels like it’s doing something awkward.
+“Okay,” McKay says, glad she can’t see his face, which feels like it’s doing something awkward.
 “I—” But Carter takes off.
 McKay tightens his grip.
 “A LITTLE WARNING WOULD BE NICE.”

 “Just relax,” Carter says, loud over the bike’s engine.
 “Forward momentum is stabilizing.
 Lean into the turns, not away from them.”

 They don’t talk over the sound of the bike and the rush of the wind.
 Carter keeps the pace smooth and even and without surprises.
 They lean, together, into the turns.
 He learns how to adjust his weight to stay with her.
-To help, in all the ways he can.
+To help in all the ways he can.

 The experience is bone-shatteringly glorious.